 The Legacy Lands program is guided by several key documents that were developed with local partners and stakeholders.
 The program targets key conservation properties and areas for conservation and protection.

 The program’s primary county revenue source is the Conservation Futures levy.
-Conservation Futures funding has supported more than 45 distinct acquisition projects in Clark County.
+Conservation Futures funding has supported over 100 distinct acquisition projects in Clark County.
 Almost all of these combined local revenues with grants and donations to accomplish the acquisitions.

 Acquisitions also occurred through the State Department of Natural Resources Trust Land Transfer Program and privately owned land donations.
 The county also coordinates its acquisitions with other land conservation entities such as the United States Fish and Wildlife Service, State Department of Fish and Wildlife, cities and towns and private land trusts.